 This fall, I moved into my first apartment.
 I’m twenty-one and have moved from my family home to university residence buildings to room rentals in my neighborhood.
 And now, finally, my girlfriend and I have a little place to call our own!

-Meagan has been through many more moves than me.
-So this was definitely a learning curve.
-But, through our treacherous search and gradual house-making, I’ve come out of this experience with important lessons that will stick with me for any futures moves!
+As a first time apartment hunter, this was definitely a learning curve.
+But, through my treacherous search and gradual house-making, I’ve come out of this experience with important lessons that will stick with me for any futures moves!

 It takes time

 Looking at an empty apartment and loads of suitcases when you first move can be overwhelming.
 Turning empty rooms and blank walls into a home might seem like an impossible task, but trust me, you’ll get there.

 You don’t need to perfectly furnish and decorate the whole place at once.
 In fact, if you take it slow, you’re more likely to be able to find and afford the things you really want.
 The only furniture I purchased before moving was a bed and side tables.
 Obviously, a bed is essential.
 So I wanted to ensure I had what I needed before I bought anything else I wanted.
 The side tables were fairly cheap so I added those to my order to make the delivery fee a little more worth it!

 I had quite the hectic month before my big move which didn’t allow me as much prep time as I would’ve liked for saving up for decor, furniture, and miscellaneous household items.
 I decided to make a list of essential items for myself as a guide to how much I could spend within the first few weeks of living in my new place:

 - Recycling and garbage bins (moving tends to involve lots of cardboard that you’ll be eager to get rid of)

 These are pretty basic items, but nonetheless they’re important to remember seeing as I need to sleep, eat, shower, and work.
 Of course, this means I spent a bit of time eating our dinner in bed, but I made it work.